top of page

 https://www.service.nsw.gov.au/transaction/register-birth

-You will need 2 witnesses to witness the birth OR confirm the particulars of the birth and to fill out a section 44 notice (contact the BDM for it)
+You will need 2 witnesses to witness the birth OR confirm the particulars of the birth and to fill out a section 44 notice (contact the BDM for it).
+The witnesses do not need to see the birth AT ALL, simply include how they are aware of your pregnancy and birth when filling out the form.

 • ACT